 When creating a glass jellyfish, I begin by cleaning the glass rods with alcohol.
 Cleaning the glass rods and the sculpture throughout the creative process is critical to success.
 This is something one probably learns the hard way.
 Dirt on your glass rods leads to headaches in the form of black specs, and poorly fused joints.
 It is better to keep the glass clean from the start.
 I always wipe down my rods and the sculpture before I begin to work.
 This is so much easier!
 Speaking on cleanliness I apply that habit to my workspace as well.
 I always wipe things down and tidy up after working so the next day every thing is ready to roll.

 The first step in creating a glass jellyfish is building the first lines of your form.
-This can be the trickiest step of all because you will probably need to lay some elements flat to fuse the first joints.
+This can be a tricky step since you will need lay some rods flat for fusing.
 I usually do this on a marver pad which I preheat with the torch.
 As you pull up the first few lines you will need to add structural glass supports.
 The supports will be removed later but in the first stages they are critical.
 The first glass elements will be the skeleton of your sculpture.
 In essence you will be locked into this form until the end!
 So I spend days and days fiddling around with what appears to be a very minimal form.
 After I have achieved satisfaction I will anneal the sculpture to remove any stress in the glass.
 If creating a glass jellyfish with smaller diameter rods you my find less annealing is needed.
 As I move into larger rods I am annealing more frequently.

 Once I have created the main glass lines of the jellyfish body I then begin to flesh out the form.
 I begin adding glass lines from the center out while rotating the piece.
 I work in a spiral fashion from center to top.
 In this glass jellyfish I also played with twisting the rods quickly in the heat to shape the rod from thick to thin.
 I find the fleshing out phase to be the most difficult and the most rewarding.
 You may find that when creating a glass jellyfish that it begins to swim with a mind of its own.
 The form may begin to evolve and you may need to make changes.
 This is the part of working with glass that I really love…

-The last step in creating a glass jellyfish is adding the tentacles.
-The tentacles add movement and direction to the sculpture!
-In my opinion the tentacles bring it to life!
-They are also easy to bump and knock off accidentally while working.
+The final step is to add the jellyfish tentacles.
+These swaying lines give a sense of movement to the sculpture.
+For me they bring it to life!
+The tentacles are also easy to knock off while working.
 Adding protective glass braces while you bend, shape, and tweak the tentacles is key!
 Once the tentacles are in place then the temporary bracing can be removed.
 I find this phase of creating a glass jellyfish very rewarding.
 I have some good advice to share with the reader.
 Someone once told me that you must figure things out for your self.
 You must find your own ways of getting things done.
 You can only learn so much from a book or the web.
 The real work is developing your own ideas and letting those ideas dictate the process.
-This glass process will be different for everyone!
+This glass process will vary for everyone!

 For fun check out the glass jellyfish of Leopold and Rudolph Blaschka